Skip to main content

 Configure Slicing

-Slicing lets you define how variation products display in search results or on category pages: as separate products, each with its own swatch, or as one product with swatches for each of the variations.
+Slicing lets you define how variation products show in search results or on category pages: as separate products, each with its own swatch, or as one product with swatches for each of the variations.
 You can slice on any variation attribute, but you can only slice by one variation attribute at a time.

 To show results for every color of HealthFit sweatshirts, for example, set the color attribute to sliced.
 Otherwise, one item appears in the search results.
 The shopper can see the other colors by hovering.